 It’s not often a major road gets to hold a music festival in its name.
 Unless that road is the Gürtel: home to numerous bars and venues in a more culturally urban part of Vienna.

-- Open-air and indoor concerts along the Gürtel road
+- Indoor & open-air concerts along the Gürtel road

 - Starts in the evening and goes on into the night